Python: Introduction

 Now we meet our first if construct.
 The user's number is compared to the random number.
 If they are the same then the next two indented commands are executed.
 The first of those prints out "You're a genius!" and the second one exits from the loop.

-The reason for this exit is that if the user has already guessed the number corrrectly, there is no point in asking them to make further guesses, and the way to solve this is to break out of the loop.
+The reason for this exit is that if the user has already guessed the number correctly, there is no point in asking them to make further guesses, and the way to solve this is to break out of the loop.

-On the other hand if the user's number and the random number are not the same, then the body of the if construct, i.e. telling the user they are a genius and exiting from the loop, will be skipped and control will go to the next if coonstruct.
+On the other hand if the user's number and the random number are not the same, then the body of the if construct, i.e. telling the user they are a genius and exiting from the loop, will be skipped and control will go to the next if construct.

 This second if construct checks whether the random number is greater than the one entered by the user.
 If it is then the user is prompted that the number they are searching for is higher than the one they entered.
 However if the random number is lower than that entered by the user the if part is skipped and the else part is activated.
 Here the user is informed that the random number is lower than the one they entered.